Planning a Paw Patrol birthday party? Find the best ideas for decorations, food, cake and games below.

 Ezra set his heart on a Paw Patrol birthday party, and I had a blast planning it.
 I wanted to keep it simple, but still have special elements to make it special.

 Paw Patrol Birthday Invitation

 I looked at hundreds of Paw Patrol birthday invitations on Etsy.
-I wanted one that would include Ezra’s picture and had a cute design.
-Ezra’s favorite dog is Chase, so I also wanted Chase to be prominent.
-He LOVED this invitation (there’s a design with every dog featured as the main one).
+I wanted one that would include Ezra's picture and had a cute design.
+Ezra's favorite dog is Chase, so I also wanted Chase to be prominent.
+He LOVED this invitation (this seller isn't on Etsy anymore, but many options are available from others).
 I printed it on my home photo printer because of concerns about copyright.
-(Some stores won’t print invitations with licensed characters).
+(Some stores won't print invitations with licensed characters).

 Paw Patrol Decorations